wrf/lavaLampPlot/README.md

 ## Usage considerations
 Due to the connection between kmer length and coverage, there is necessarily a balance between longer kmers, which will resolve the y-axis better, and higher coverage, which will resolve the x-axis better.
 Kmers between 31 and 41 tend to perform fairly well.

+Sequencing coverage is also important.
+Environmental metagenomes (not amplicon sequencing) of fairly low coverage (5 gigbases) did not display any useful complexity.
+For metazoan genomes of 100-200Mb, around 20-30Gb of sequence data usually produced high quality plots displaying blobs for both animal and potential bacterial symbionts (see the example plot of Hydra, using one SRA of 25Gb of raw sequence).

 ## Misc
 As this is not really published work, citing is probably not necessary.
 Nonetheless, it may be advisable to say that any figures were created using this repo, something like "used lavaLampPlot python and R scripts by WRF".